-16.1.3 Termination for Failure to Agree Upon Rates
+16.1.2 Termination for Failure to Agree Upon Rates

-(A) At least 60 days prior the end of each state fiscal year, or as otherwise determined by the Department, the Parties shall meet and negotiate in good faith the rates (Attachment F) applicable to the upcoming year.
-If the Parties do not agree upon future rates by the end of the Contract year, either Party may terminate the contract for subsequent years by giving the other party written notice of termination and the termination will become effective 90 days after receipt of the written notice of termination.
+At least 60 days prior the end of each state fiscal year, or as otherwise determined by the Department, the Parties shall meet and negotiate in good faith the rates (Attachment F) applicable to the upcoming year.
+If the Parties do not agree upon future rates by the end of the Contract year, either Party may terminate the Contract for subsequent years by giving the other party written notice of termination and the termination will become effective 90 days after receipt of the written notice of termination.
+A termination under this Section 16.1.3 shall not be considered a termination without cause.